 In 1912, Jay R. Monroe invented the commercial calculator and opened a factory in New Jersey for manufacturing and distribution.
 Named after the inventor and founder, Monroe was a huge success!
 Monroe quickly became a household name with accounting and financial service professionals around the world.

 Our commercial calculator went on to win the Franklin Institute’s John Price Wetherill Medal for its invention in the physical sciences in 1932.
 Fifty years later, we grew to over three hundred offices throughout the United States of America and other parts of the world.

 With 104 plus years of being in business, Monroe has since moved its operations to Bristol, PA.
 The company is now known as Monroe Systems for Business, and continues to manufacture and sell the highest-quality of calculators and supplies available.
 As business needs have changed over the years so has Monroe.
 We have listened to our loyal customers and have added new products to accommodate their different needs.
 Now part of Monroe’s catalog is Cash management, ink & toners, paper shredders, and more.

 Monroe Systems for Business was founded in 1912 by Jay Monroe and Frank Baldwin who recognized a need for a figure machine that would handle all four fundamental operations and created the first adding machine.

 Jay R. Monroe

 Jay Monroe was a co-founder of Monroe Systems for Business.
 With a background in accounting, prior to starting Monroe, he was employed at Western Electric Company as a general chief clerk.
-Mr. Monroe was also the president of two subsidiaries, the Gardner Company, adding machine manufacturers, and the Defiance Manufacturing Company, check writing machine manufacturers.
+Mr. Monroe was also the president of two subsidiaries, the Gardner Company, an adding machine manufacturer, and the Defiance Manufacturing Company, a check writing machine manufacturer.